REBELinBLUE/kube-guide/3-tutorial.md

 Now that we have used *ConfigMaps* we will try the same with *Secrets*.

-Creating the file `7-secret.yaml` with the following content
+Create the file `7-secret.yaml` with the following content.

 ```yaml
 apiVersion: v1